EmpathYang/EmpathYang.github.io/_pages/about.md

 <br>
 <a href='https://arxiv.org/abs/2410.13825'><button class="paper-btn">PAPER</button></a>
 <br>
-<em style="font-family: 'Times New Roman', Times, serif; font-size: smaller;">Our AgentOccam surpasses the previous state-of-the-art and concurrent LLM-based web agent with its observation and action space alignment.
+<em style="font-family: 'Times New Roman', Times, serif; font-size: smaller;">AgentOccam surpasses the previous state-of-the-art and concurrent LLM-based web agent with its observation and action space alignment.
 We achieve this without using in-context examples, new agent roles, online feedback or search strategies.</em>
 </div>
 </div>